Export

 - Export your production folder

-An endorsement template defines how images will be Bates numbered (endorsed) as part of an export, as well as defining where native placeholders should be generated.
+An endorsement template defines how images will be Bates numbered (endorsed) as part of an export, as well as define where native placeholders should be generated.

 What's a native placeholder?